 Are you using your own car for business trips?
 If yes, this guide will explain what you can claim through your limited company.

 Who can claim mileage?

-As a company director, you can claim an HMRC approved mileage allowance directly from your company in the form of reimbursement.
-If you have any employees they can also put a claim through the business expenses system you use.
+As a company director, you can claim an HMRC-approved mileage allowance directly from your company through reimbursement.
+If you have any employees, they can also claim through the business expenses system you use.

-Whether you use a bike, a motorcycle or a car, it has to be your own vehicle to be able to claim as there are different rules apply to company-owned vehicles.
+Whether you use a bike, a motorcycle or a car, it has to be your own vehicle to be able to claim, as different rules apply to company-owned vehicles.

 What can be claimed?